 Windows 10 is the latest version of Windows that was released in 2015.
-It’s user-friendly, features an attractive display, and has plenty of personalization features; however, some users run into random black screen issues.
-How can you fix these black screen issues, aside from deleting it and installing Linux?
+It’s user-friendly, features an attractive display, and has plenty of personalization features.
+However, some users run into random black screen issues.

 Several issues might explain the Windows 10 black screen, commonly referred to as the “Black Screen of Death”, including:

-- You have two monitors connected with one of them or their connections being faulty.
+- You have two monitors connected with one of them or their faulty connections.

 - There are problems with the initial setup.